The small town of St. Nazianz in Wisconsin is said to be cursed by the heretic priest of the Catholic mystic cult that founded the town.

 via Live Science

-A CT scan has revealed the mummified remains of a monk inside a 1,000-year-old Chinese Buddha statue with paper scraps in place of his organs.
+CT scan reveals the mummified remains of a monk preserved inside a 1,000-year-old statue of Buddha.